 Shower Curtain Liner Q & A

-Here are the common questions most homeowners have related to shower curtains and liners.
+Here are the common questions most homeowners have related to curtains and liners.

 Is A Fabric Or Plastic Shower Curtain Better?

-Fabric shower liners are generally more pleasing to the eye and bathroom design.
+Fabric liners are generally more pleasing to the eye and bathroom design.
 Fabric is also quieter than plastic liners.
 A fabric liner is also better for the environment and doesn’t leach harmful chemicals.
-However, a plastic liner is much easier to clean and don’t require being machine washed.
+However, a plastic liner is much easier to clean and doesn’t require being machine-washed.

 How To Prevent A Shower Curtain Liner From Mildewing?

 Keep the material as dry as possible.
-This is the best way to keep mildewing at bay for shower curtains.
-Make a habit out of pulling the liner along the tub so that the shower curtain doesn’t get to wet.
+This is the best way to keep mildewing at bay for curtains in wet environments.
+Make a habit of pulling the liner along the tub so that the curtain doesn’t get to wet.

-Some ventilation will also help and accelerate the drying process so you might want to leave a door or window open to let some air in. for the purpose of keeping everything sanitary, make sure that you get it cleaned or washed at least once a week.
+Some ventilation will also help accelerate the drying process, so you might want to leave a door or window open to let some air in.
+To keep everything sanitary, ensure you get it cleaned or washed at least once a week.

 How Often To Replace A Shower Curtain?

-For plastic shower curtains, the typical lifespan is anywhere from 3 months up to a year but the general rule of thumb is that you should get it replaced the moment that you find it difficult to clean out any mold and mildew buildup.
+For plastic curtains, the typical lifespan is anywhere from 3 months up to a year, but the general rule of thumb is that you should get it replaced the moment that you find it difficult to clean out any mold and mildew buildup.

-For fabric shower curtains, it can have a lifespan of up to several years and you can extend it even more by using a shower liner with it.
+For fabric curtains, it can have a lifespan of up to several years, and you can extend it even more by using a liner with it.

 Do Shower Curtains Stay Inside Or Outside The Tub?

 Shower curtains stay outside the tub.
-They were never meant to get soaked in or exposed to water and keeping them outside just makes it easier to accomplish that way.
+They were never meant to get soaked in or exposed to water, and keeping them outside makes it easier to accomplish that way.
 The shower liner is designed to stay inside the tub to repeal water with the curtain on the outside.

 For more related ideas, check our guide to the types of glass shower doors.